8 Point Checklist for Planning a New Website

-These are the key things to know about your target audience:- Who are they? - What problem are they looking for a solution for?
+- Who are they? - What problem are they looking for a solution for?

 - What alternatives to your products/services are they evaluating?

-There is a number of ways you can discover this information:- Conduct deep insightful interviews over the phone or face to face - Survey your audience, to get more representative data - Dig into Google Analytics of the old site, if you have one
+- Conduct deep insightful interviews over the phone or face to face - Survey your audience, to get more representative data - Dig into Google Analytics of the old site, if you have one

 Your clients will definitely compare you to your competitors and you’d better look good in this comparison.
 In order to do this, you need to research and analyze your competitors.

 - Who do your clients compare you to? - What do your competitors offer and how do they stand out? - What are their strengths and weaknesses (according to your target audience)? - What audiences do your competitors target and how?

 - What promotion channels do they use and how?